fernando-mc/serverless-portfolio-in-7-days/README.md

-### Diorama Demo
+### Live Presentation

-The demo can be found at https://sambego.github.io/diorama-demo/
+The presentation can be found at https://fernando-mc.github.io/serverless-portfolio-in-7-days/

-For more info go to https://github.com/Sambego/diorama#text